-Ardabil a well-known city in Iran for its cool weather and Mount Sabalan has a lot of untold stories and myths.
+Ardabil, a well-known city in Iran for its cool weather and Mount Sabalan has a lot of untold stories and myths.
 Listen to these memories from its golden age in the Safavid era to people’s lifestyle through history.

-Sheikh Safi mausoleum and shrine ensemble (World Heritage Site) opens a wonderful book in front of you, each page of this delightful novel narrates tales about Sufis and Sheikh Safi, establishment of the Safavid dynasty, milestone wars of Iran, shrines and soldiers' gravestones, glazed tiled walls and inscriptions, in an integrated way.
+Sheikh Safi mausoleum and shrine ensemble (World Heritage Site) opens a wonderful book in front of you, each page of this delightful novel narrates tales about Sufis and Sheikh Safi, the establishment of the Safavid dynasty, milestone wars of Iran, shrines and soldiers' gravestones, glazed tiled walls and inscriptions, in an integrated way.

-In order to complete your information about mentioned stories and learn more about the archaeological background of the region, development of the city, handicrafts and local arts visit top museums of the city near the Sheikh Safi shrine.
+In order to complete your information about mentioned stories and learn more about the archaeological background of the region, the development of the city, handicrafts and local arts visit the top museums of the city near the Sheikh Safi shrine.

-The complex of Ardabil bazaar had been one of the most prospered trading zones and markets in the northwest of Iran especially during Safavid dynasty when some of its several caravansaries, mosques, bathhouses, stores were endowed for the Shaikh Safi shrine and the proceeds were used for the shrine's upkeep.
+The complex of Ardabil bazaar had been one of the most prospered trading zones and markets in the northwest of Iran, especially during the Safavid dynasty when some of its several caravansaries, mosques, bathhouses, and stores were endowed for the Shaikh Safi shrine and the proceeds were used for the shrine's upkeep.
 This covered Bazaar is still dynamic and alive which is preferred to modern shopping centres by the majority of locals.

-Active handicraft workshops, the sound of hammering, small stores, wooden shelves and trolleys, the smell of Persian spices and dried herbs may give you the sense of time travelling.
+Active handicraft workshops, the sound of hammering, small stores, wooden shelves and trolleys, and the smell of Persian spices and dried herbs may give you the sense of time travelling.
 Worth a try!

 Based on some unofficial agreements between six old main vicinities of the city, each neighbourhood is responsible for holding a part of religious events, especially in Muharram and celebrating Ashura.
-According to this ordinance, mosques are traditionally gathering place of people and organizers.
+According to this ordinance, mosques are traditionally gathering places of people and organizers.

 Start your tour in Ardabil at 9 a.m. in front of Sheikh Safi mausoleum and shine ensemble (World Heritage Site) after visiting the complex you can visit one of the richest museums of the city to know more about the history of Iran and its background.
 Continue your walking tour ahead historical covered bazaar through old neighbourhoods.
-Explore historical bazaar and its different parts, meet salespeople and local handicrafts workshops.
+Explore the historical bazaar and its different parts, meet salespeople and local handicrafts workshops.
 Eat local Ardabili food in a traditional restaurant.
-Pass through narrow alleys to discover old houses, ancient bathhouse and spectacular Persian architecture.
-Drink your evening tea in an old mansion in the old district has a cosy café with a beautiful courtyard full of flowers and architectural beauty.
-Take rest near the reputable river of Ardabil city (BaliqloChay) and visit its historical bridge and listen to some stories of the city as well as the traditions of the people.
-The walking tour will finish at evening.
+Pass through narrow alleys to discover old houses, ancient bathhouses and spectacular Persian architecture.
+Drink your evening tea in an old mansion in the old district that has a cosy café with a beautiful courtyard full of flowers and architectural beauty.
+Take a rest near the reputable river of Ardabil city (BaliqloChay) and visit its historical bridge and listen to some stories of the city as well as the traditions of the people.
+The walking tour will finish in the evening.